jctemp/paper-gnn-shadewatcher/sections/03_concepts.typ

 cal(V) &= cal(U) union cal(I) : cal(U) sect cal(I) = nothing
 $ <eq-graph-bipartite>

+Literature #cite("sparsity-problem-2004", "recommendation-2021", "kgat-2019") elaborates on challenges like incomplete connections and the amount of data that is needed to be analysed.
+Research aimed to improve collaborative filtering for these challenges.
+However, it still needs more performance and explainability in some cases, e.g. e-commerce  @collaborative-filtering-2018.
+Further, one aims to improve recommendations by accommodating more information, e.g., partitioning and side information, to discover high-order connections #cite("kgat-2019", "collaborative-filtering-2018").

+The ShadeWatcher authors adopted the recommendation approach for threat detection and effectively applied the concept described in @kgat-2019.
+Accordingly, the following sections will reveal the connection between threat analysis and recommendation.

 == Provenance graph <sec-provenance-graph>

+// (formal definiton, structure, properties, related use case)

 $
 cal(G)_P &= (cal(V), cal(E)) \